jplindstrom/p5-autobox-Transform/README.md

 Beware: you might be in list context when you need an arrayref.

-When in doubt, assume they work like `map` and `grep`, and convert the return value to references where you might have an unobvious list context.
+When in doubt, assume they work like `map` and `grep` (i.e. return a list), and convert the return value to references where you might have an unobvious list context.
 E.g.

+### Incorrect

     $self->my_method(
-        # Wrong, this is list context and wouldn't return an arrayref
+        # Wrong, this is list context and wouldn't return an array ref
         books => $books->filter_by("is_published"),
     );

+### Correct

     $self->my_method(
-        # Correct, convert the returned list to an arrayref
+        # Correct, put the returned list in an anonymous array ref
         books => [ $books->filter_by("is_published") ],
     );
     $self->my_method(